prateekbhandarii/prateekbhandarii/README.md

-# Hello, I'm ✨Prateek Bhandari✨
+# Hello, I'm ✨Pratik Bhandari✨

 A Software Engineer who is passionate about Mobile apps, I loves the feeling when **Someone uses your piece of art and it makes their life easy**.
 Hence, making open-source more accessible, creating technology to elevate people, and building community.